verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}
     - Check if the MySQL server is running.
-If it is not running, check if the MySQL pods in the Keycloak namespace are ready and check again.
+If it is not running, check if the MySQL pods in the keycloak namespace are ready and check again.
       {{< clipboard >}}
 <div class="highlight">